Meet us at ShopTalk Europe, Booth L46

 Updating content is a simple yet effective way to improve SEO for SaaS companies.
 Customers expect up-to-date information, whether it’s about your product or the solutions you provide.
 Google prioritizes fresh content, too, making it a win-win.

-How do you know which content to refresh?
+How to know which content to refresh?
 Simply open GSC and navigate to the Performance report.
 Once there, set your date range and look at the pages.
-Sort them by clicks or impressions to spot those that are not performing well.
+Sort them by clicks or impressions to find those that are not performing well.
 Then, you can do the following:

 As a shortcut, you could also ask AI tools to check which pages need to be updated.
 From your WordPress account, export your title tags or a list of URLs and paste them into ChatGPT.
 Ask it to review which topics may feel outdated or losing traction.
 It’s a quick way to pinpoint pages that could use a refresh.